osas-e/capstone-aut-25/README.md

 adhere to non-complied rules within a particular characteristic.

+# Tutorials
 ## Configure Open WebUI to Use Apache Tika
 To use Apache Tika as the context extraction engine in Open WebUI, follow these steps:

 Log in to your Open WebUI instance.